cdelg4do/Cloud-News-Backend/README.md

-# Cloud News Backend
+# Cloud News (Backend)

-Backend en *Node.js* y *Express* del cliente de **Cloud News**, para desplegar en la plataforma de servicios de Microsoft Azure.

-Código del cliente iOS disponible en el repositorio *Cloud News Client* (https://github.com/cdelg4do/Cloud-News-Client).
+This is a *Node.js* / *Express* backend for **Cloud News**, a simple news aggregator for iOS.

+This backend is intended to be deployed on the Microsoft Azure service platform.

+Source code for the iOS client is available <a href="https://github.com/cdelg4do/Cloud-News-Client">here</a>.